 That includes knowing:

-- what is the most prominent value, the no. 1 thing you offer to your customers
+- what is the main value you offer to your customers

-- who would benefit from your product the most
+- who would most benefit from your product

 - what makes you stand out among competitors - the unique value proposition that differentiates your product

-2. If you already have existing customer data and past interactions, analyze them
+2. If you already have existing customer data, analyze it

-This is the time for you to look back on the deals you’ve opened.
-Were they a success or did they fail?
+This is the time for you to look back at the deals you’ve opened.
 Try to search for common grounds among them.
-If you see a positive pattern in your successful deals, keep reaching out to similar types of customers and look for similarities - are they from the same industry, the same size, age, have the same problem, …?
+If you see a positive pattern in your successful deals, keep reaching out to similar types of customers.
 Equally, if you see any pattern in the deals that didn’t work out, get rid of this type of customer asap.

 3. State your business goals